tensorlayer/TensorLayer/docs/user/more.rst

 Beginner
 ^^^^^^^^^^^^^^

-For people who new to deep learning, we provided a number of tutorials in this website, these tutorials will guide you
+For people who new to Deep Learning, we provided a number of tutorials in this website, these tutorials will guide you to understand autoencoder, convolutional neural network, recurrent neural network, word embedding and deep reinforcement learning

 Engineer
 ^^^^^^^^^^^^^

-For people from industry, the contirbutors provide mass format-consistent examples covering computer vision, natural language processing and reinforcement learning.
+For people from industry, the contirbutors provided mass format-consistent examples covering computer vision, natural language processing and reinforcement learning.

 Dropout, DropConnect, Denoising Autoencoder, LSTM, CNN etc, speed up your development